cristinavasiliu/FPGALinuxVGAGraphics/README.md

  <h3>Demo:</h3>

 coloured_dot.c <br />
-Contains the following: a coloured square, rectangle, line, text, white pixel on the top left corner, red "comet" on the top left corner and a rgb pixel.  <br />
+Contains the following: a coloured square, rectangle, line, text, a white pixel on the top left corner, a red comet on the top left corner, and a RGB pixel.  <br />

 https://github.com/cristinavasiliu/FPGALinuxVGAGraphics/assets/102209384/319bb43e-fc0c-4fb2-a903-1d9e1df6c843